pfragkiad/ParserTests/README.md

 Built with modern tools:
 - .NET 6.0
 - Use of .NET Generic Host (i.e Dependency Inversion/Injection principles, Logging, Configuration) (see [NET Generic Host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-6.0) for more).
-All derived Parsers are singletons.
+All derived Parsers are typically singletons.
 - Support for custom loggers (Serilog is implemented by default)

 There are 2 main classes: the ```Tokenizer``` and the ```Parser```.
 Both of them are base classes and adapt to the corresponding interfaces ```ITokenizer``` and ```IParser```.
 Let's uncover all the potential by giving examples with incrementally added functionality.